Introduction

 f

-evaluating the right-hand side of the ODE system is always executed on the host and it calls TNL::Algorithms::parallelFor to evaluate the right-hand side of the ODE system.
+, which evaluates the right-hand side of the ODE system, is executed on the host.
+It utilizes TNL::Algorithms::parallelFor to facilitate the parallel evaluation of the system's right-hand side.

 Basic setup